swansonk14/admet_ai/README.md

 command line, via the Python API, or via a web server.
 A live web server hosting ADMET-AI is at [admet.ai.greenstonebio.com](https://admet.ai.greenstonebio.com)

-Please see the following paper for more details, and please cite us if ADMET-AI is useful in your work.
+Please see the following paper and [this blog post](https://portal.valencelabs.com/blogs/post/admet-ai-a-machine-learning-admet-platform-for-evaluation-of-large-scale-QPEa0j5OTYYHTaA) for more details, and please cite us if ADMET-AI is useful in your work.
 Instructions to reproduce the results in our paper are in [docs/reproduce.md](docs/reproduce.md).

 [ADMET-AI: A machine learning ADMET platform for evaluation of large-scale chemical libraries](https://www.biorxiv.org/content/10.1101/2023.12.28.573531v1)

 ## Table of Contents